IHE/RAD.IMR/input/pagecontent/RAD-Y5.md

 ### 2:3.Y5.1 Scope

-This transaction is used to present the images referenced in multimedia report to someone, such as a radiologist or a clinicians, in such a way that the user can interact with.
+This transaction is used to present the images referenced in that multimedia report to someone, such as a radiologist or a clinicians, in such a way that the user can interact with.

 ### 2:3.Y5.2 Actors Roles

-The roles in this transaction are defined in the following table and may be palyed by the actors shown here:
+The roles in this transaction are defined in the following table and may be played by the actors shown here:

 **Table: Actor Roles**